tgiversen/CSC289-Group3/README.md

 12. Run application
 ```
-npm run dev -- --host 127.0.0.1
+npm run dev (or npm run dev -- --host 127.0.0.1 if the first one doesn't work from your side)
 ```

-The application will be available at http://localhost:5173/
+The application will be available at http://localhost:5173/( or http://127.0.0.1:5173/)

 In order for the app to work properly, both the Flask and Vite + React servers must be running simultaneously.